You have a mother.

 She was the size of a shrew.
 Nocturnal.
 Ate insects.

-Technically, she was a mammaliaform — by the strictest definition, not quite a mammal yet.
-But she had the mammalian jaw joint, and probably suckled her young.
+Technically, she was a mammaliaform: by the strictest definition, not quite a mammal yet.
+But she had the hinged jaw joint, and nursed her young.

 Milk.
 Warm blood.
 Fur.